The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Computations of the processes and ( )

 Now the cross section of LFV di-lepton processes can be written as

-where the factor $\frac{1}{4}$ comes from averaging the lepton spins in the initial state, $\theta$ is the angle between the direction of the outgoing lepton $l$ and the collision axis, $s=(p_1+p_2)^2$ and $\sqrt s$ is the total collision energy of $\mu^\pm \mu^\pm$ colliders.
+where the factor $\frac{1}{4}$ comes from averaging the lepton spins in the initial state, $\theta$ is the angle between the direction of the outgoing lepton $l$ with the collision axis, $\sqrt s$ is the total collision energy of $\mu^\pm \mu^\pm$ colliders.